codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/helm-triggers.md

 toc: true
 ---

 Codefresh has the option to create pipelines that respond to Helm events.
 For instance, one pipeline can be set-up to create a Docker image and chart.
-Once those are created, another pipeline will be triggered that will take over the actual deployment.
+Once those are created, another pipeline is triggered to implement the actual deployment.

-## Manage Helm Triggers with Codefresh UI

-It is possible to define and manage Helm pipeline triggers with the Codefresh UI.
+Define and manage Helm pipeline triggers with the Codefresh UI.

-### Create a new Helm Trigger
+## Create a new Helm Trigger

 To add a new Helm trigger, navigate to Codefresh Pipeline *Configuration* view and expand *Triggers* section.
 Press the `Add Trigger` button and select the `Helm` trigger type to add.